-I, L. Jenae Henry, am a Certified Mediator in the State of Washington, since 2007.
-I am a member of the Washington Mediation Association (WMA) and serve on the Board of Directors for the WMA.
+I, L. Jenae Henry, am an Experienced Mediator in the State of Washington, since 2007.
+I am a member of the Washington Mediation Association (WMA).
 I have over 500 clock hours at the mediation table and am trained and experienced in the following types and styles of mediation:

-I have volunteered my talents through the Lewis County, Thurston County, and Walla Walla County Dispute Resolution Centers since 2007 and recently served as the Board of Directors Chairperson of the Neutral Ground DRC of Walla Walla County until February 2016.
+I have volunteered my talents through the Lewis County, Thurston County, and Walla Walla County Dispute Resolution Centers since 2007.
+Additionally, I serve on the Board of Directors of the Washington State Mediation Association (WMA).
 Finally, I serve as a volunteer mediator for the Seattle Federal Executive Board Alternative Dispute Resolution (ADR) Consortium of Mediators and SFEB/OSHA Whistleblower Cadre to assist with Federal Employee cases throughout the Northwest Region.

 MENTAL HEALTH EXPERIENCE

 I am a Licensed Mental Health Counselor, Child Mental Health Specialist and approved supervisor for Licensure Candidates in the State of Washington.
 I am also a Licensed Professional Counselor in the State of Oregon, a Licensed Clinical Mental Health Counselor in the State of Utah, a Licensed Professional Counselor - Mental Health in the State of South Dakota and a Licensed Clinical Professional Counselor in the State of Maine.
 Finally, I am a Certified Family Trauma Professional (CFTP) through the International Trauma Treatment Institute (ITTI) and an active member since March 2017.